nibblesnbits/my-portfolio/conv/book.md

 Vel stopped first.

-Not suddenly.
 Not dramatically.

-Just… the way someone pauses before opening a letter they wrote to themselves a very long time ago.
+Just the way someone pauses before opening a letter they wrote to themselves a very long time ago.

 In the center of the room, a pedestal.
 On the pedestal, a card.
 On the card, a name.

 No tricks.
 No riddles.
 No shimmering metaphors disguised as filing cabinets.